Kingsland Secondary School

 Kingsland Secondary School was a secondary school located on Shacklewell Lane, in Shacklewell and was in the London Borough of Hackney, England.
 It closed in August 2003.

 The school, originally built as Dalston County School around 1937, was closed in August 2003, demolished and rebuilt under the new name of the 'Petchey Academy', named after Jack Petchey.

+Dalston County Secondary school for girls, circa.1937.
+The post box remains on the Cecilia Road junction.

 Controversy

 The decision to permanently close down Kingsland Secondary School was met with much opposition, as many faculty members and students felt that much progress was being made in improving the standards of teaching and academic levels, which ultimately meant that the school should not have been branded a 'Special Measures' institution.
 However, the Office of The Schools Adjudicator published its decision on 14 March 2003 that the school should be discontinued by 31 August 2004.

 Building layout

-Kingsland Secondary School consisted of four buildings, which were known as blocks A,B,C and D.
+Kingsland Secondary School consisted of four buildings, which were known as blocks A, B, C and D.